 The Piazza della Signoria in its current form dates back to the thirteenth century.
 It was paved at the end of the fourteenth century and it has always been treated as the civic and political hub of Florence.

 - Palazzo Vecchio: The most renowned building of the square is the Palazzo Vecchio (Old Palace).
-At the entrance of the palace, visitors will see two sculptures of Adam and Eve, a copy of the sculpture of Michelangelo’s David and Hercules and Cacus.
+At the entrance of the palace, visitors will see two sculptures of Adam and Eve, a replica of Michelangelo’s David and Hercules and Cacus.

 - Logia dei Lanzi: This building is also called Loggia della Signoria.
 It is a small open-air museum with several sculptures like the Kidnapping of the Sabine Women and Perseus with the Head of Medusa located under its porch.
 It is without a doubt one of the most beautiful places to sit and relax in Florence surrounded by stunning works of art.